Fainsteve/alx-higher_level_programming/0x03-python-data_structures/README.md

-This is about data structures in python
+This is about data structures in python and all about it